Ashifatu/Database-design-1/README.md

 ### Introduction

-Databases are at the core of businesses because they help store and communicate information related to various business processes.
+Databases are crucial businesses because they help store and communicate information related to various business processes.
 Such information could include sales transactions, product inventory, customer profile and much more.
 And through the use of database management systems (DBMS), the data stored can be queried, manipulated, structured and restricted.
 The stored data can later be analyzed to drive business decisions.

 Within this repository, I will carry out the following:
 1) Migrate a sample data into a PostgreSQL database